TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 #### 3.2.2 Source Integration Options

-Alternatively you can integrate the SDK by source if you want to do modifications or want a different feature set.
+Alternatively, you can integrate the SDK by source if you want to do modifications or want a different feature set.
 The following entry will integrate the SDK:

 ```ruby
 pod "HockeySDK-Source"